 There are numerous ways to improve email deliverability.
-The two most important methods are having verified email addresses and maintaining good sender reputation.
+The two most important methods are having verified email addresses and maintaining a good sender reputation.

-Verified and Validated list of subscribers
+Verified and Validated the list of subscribers

 This is what everything starts with.
 It’s great to have a large email marketing list, but it’s not enough.
 If you want to monetize the subscribers you have, you must ensure that their emails are correct and deliverable.
-Verifying your emails prior to deploying mail to them improve your campaign’s chances of a successful delivery and your sender reputation.
+Verifying your emails prior to deploying mail to them improve your campaign’s chances of successful delivery and your sender reputation.
 Keeping your lists clean and verified will ensure a low hard bounce rate, minimize your complaints, and protect your mailing resources (IPs and Domains) from being blocked or blacklisted.
-Learn more about why you should verify and validate your lists in a separate article we have prepared OR give our service a try and Get your first 200 validations now!
+Learn more about why you should verify and validate your lists in a separate article we have prepared OR given our service a try and Get your first 200 validations now!

 Good Sender reputation

 This is what helps you land in the inbox while the opposite route you on the junk folder or worse, block you from delivering.
 As mentioned, having valid and clean email addresses will help increase your sender reputation but it does not stop there.
-You must maintain low hard bounces rate, protect your resources, and keep complaints at a minimum in order to boost your sender score reputation.
+You must maintain a low hard bounces rate, protect your resources, and keep complaints at a minimum in order to boost your sender score reputation.
 But what’s often undervalued is the content and frequency in which you send.
-Make sure you deploy marketing campaigns that are relevant to your audience and content they wish to view.
-A car dealership sending a coupon for an oil change has far better engagement propensity than sending ad for big screen TVs.
+Make sure you deploy marketing campaigns that are relevant to your audience and the content they wish to view.
+A car dealership sending a coupon for an oil change has far better engagement propensity than sending an ad for big-screen TVs.
 Know your audience.
 Once you’ve established credible content, it’s important to find a cadence of frequency to send your emails.
 You should never be bombarding your subscribers with multiple emails per day unless the message is needed for such frequency.
 Working through a proper tempo on your marketing emails will decrease the chances of your emails bottlenecking at the gate and increase the chance for the ISP to allow them to inbox.

 Make sure your template or HTML is properly coded and formatted.
-Your email needs to be responsive, to make sure your users have high quality experience.
+Your email needs to be responsive, to make sure your users have a high quality experience.
 Avoid using multiple hyperlinks and URLs for fear of being auto-moved to the spam/junk folder.

 Send emails at regular intervals to avoid suspicion.
 High volumes of email get the red flag.
 SPs notice trends with regards to bulk mail, so it’s important to find a constant flow that works for both your engagement and your delivery footprint.